Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Remove the gasket and perfectly clean the support surface of the cover.
 Use a cutter.

-Remove bowl gasket
+Remove float chamber gasket

-Remove bowl gasket
+Remove float chamber gasket

 Op 14

-Remove the float pin.
+Remove the float lever pin.
 Use the pliers.

 Remove the pin from the knurled side.
 It will be easier.